-If you haven’t already done so, you will need to first install the TimerOne and Software I2C libraries using instructions for installing Arduino libraries.
+For earlier versions of the shield library, you will need to first install the TimerOne and Software I2C libraries using instructions for installing Arduino libraries.
+The most recent library no longer needs TimerOne or Software I2C.
 You can download the multi-function shield library from the link below and install using the instructions from the link above:

-- Multi-function shield library (download older version 1.1 or version 1.0 if necessary)
+- Multi-function shield library (download older version 1.2, version 1.1 or version 1.0 if necessary)

 - All source code used in series

 Although we do everything to ensure our downloads are free from viruses and malware, please check that your virus and malware scanning software is up to date before hand.

 We must point out that by following the Hackatronics series, you agree to do so at your own risk, and agree to take full responsibility for any loss or damages you may incur upon yourself or others.
 If you’re a youngster starting out, be sure to have supervision of a responsible adult.